Kefir salsa makes for the richness of an avocado with tomatoes, with the sourness of a probiotic; add one of your favourite-chilis.

 Freshly-ground corn makes for a wonderful wholegrain porridge; enjoying the recipes you will find on this site will mean you need have no fear of butter and cream.

-In South Africa we call it mealie-meal porridge; it's often enjoyed with a probiotic called maas.
+In South Africa we call it maize-meal porridge; it's often enjoyed with a probiotic called maas.
 Instead we are having it alongside this kefir salsa as a source of friendly bugs for the gut known as the microbiome.

 When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, the family and Mother Earth for future generations.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself and Mother Earth for future generations; and the family too, of course.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books.

 Here are the back issues.